lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 what data is within the qubits remains undefined until a measurement is performed.
-The act of observation will transform the quantum data: looking inside the proverbial box will at random either kill the cat or spare it.
+The act of observation will transform the quantum data: looking inside the box will at random either kill the cat or spare it[^schrcat].
+[^schrcat]: It is ironic that Schrödinger's thought experiment @Schroedinger1935, intended to highlight the absurdity of quantum mechanics, has become the field's most famous PR campaign.
+Sorry to disappoint---you won't find felines occupying multipe states of existence (though qubits absolutely do)!

 We thus need to add the measurement operation as a special case to our computer scientist's model of quantum computing.